mkhira2/cobol-basics/README.md

 ## How To Compile and Run

-Requies a compile program such as gnu-cobol, etc.
+Requires a compile program such as gnu-cobol, etc.
 ```
 brew install gnu-cobol OR
 sudo apt-get install gnu-cobol